aimldl/envs-and-tools/computing_environments/linux_ubuntu/how_to/configure_korean.md

   * I've seen web articles to `log out & log back in` which didn't work and wasted another 30 minutes or so.

 ## 4. Verify if the language packs are installed.
-Make sure Korean is added in the 'Language Support' window.
+After the reboot, go to `Settings > Region & Language` and click `Manage Installed Languages`.
+In the `Language Support` window, scroll down `Language for menus and windows` under the `Language` tab to make sure Korean is added in the 'Language Support' window.

 <img src="images/ubuntu_18_04-language_support-language-korean.png">